Sugar beet

-A sugar beet is a plant whose root contains a high concentration of sucrose and which is grown commercially for sugar production.
+A sugar beet is a plant whose root contains a high concentration of sucrose and is grown commercially for sugar production.
 In plant breeding, it is known as the Altissima cultivar group of the common beet (Beta vulgaris).
-Together with other beet cultivars, such as beetroot and chard, it belongs to the subspecies Beta vulgaris subsp. vulgaris.
+Together with other beet cultivars, such as beetroot and chard, it belongs to the subspecies Beta vulgaris subsp. vulgaris but is classified as var. saccharifera.
 Its closest wild relative is the sea beet (Beta vulgaris subsp. maritima).

-Sugar beets are grown in climates that are too cold for sugar cane.
-The low sugar content of the beets makes growing them a marginal proposition unless prices are relatively high.
+Sugar beets are grown in climates that are too cold for sugarcane.
 In 2020, Russia, the United States, Germany, France and Turkey were the world's five largest sugar beet producers.
 In 2010–2011, Europe, and North America except Arctic territories failed to supply the overall domestic demand for sugar and were all net importers of sugar.
 The US harvested 1,004,600 acre of sugar beets in 2008.
 In 2009, sugar beets accounted for 20% of the world's sugar production and nearly 30% by 2013.
 Sugarcane accounts for most of the rest of sugar produced globally.
+In February 2015, a USDA factsheet reported that sugar beets generally account for about 55 percent of sugar produced in the United States, and sugar cane for about 45 percent.